biocorecrg/vectorQC/README.md

 This parameter is useful to receive an e-mail once the process is finished or crashed.

-### Multiconfig
-This is the yaml-file required by multiQC to group together the information.
-You can modify or eventually add some information in this file.

 -----
 ## Run VectorQC test example